 Visitors to George Mason University often comment on how lovely and clean its campuses are kept.
 By designing our landscaping features to reduce the demand for water and minimizing chemical applications, we can ensure the health and vitality of not only our valuable freshwater ecosystems, but also our local Chesapeake Bay watershed.

 We have implemented several sustainable landscaping initiatives on campus grounds such as:

 - Compliance with Chesapeake Bay, Virginia Department of Environmental Quality, and Virginia Department of Conservation and Recreation regulations

 - Utilizing an Integrated Pest Management program which focuses on preventative measures to reduce and control pests

 - Incorporating best practices from Mason’s Honey Bee Initiative

 - Bumblebee and butterfly havens that encourages wildlife and minimizes maintenance;

 - Native plants in gardens to maintain wildflower areas as buffers to forested areas;

-- Certified National Wildlife Habitats;
+- a Certified National Wildlife Habitat;

 - Edible gardens, like the Innovative Food Forest and Potomac Heights Organic Vegetable Garden